Chest Tubes Nursing Care

 Manage Drain Systems

 Heimlich Valve.
 Nurses should assess that the Heimlich valve is securely attached to the distal end of the chest tube.
 The one-way flutter valve allows air to leave the chest but prevents air from seeping back inside.
 It does not require suction, so the patient may move around freely.
-Heimlich valves do not possess a collection chamber, rather, any drainage will freely leak from the distal end of the valve.
+Heimlich valves do not possess a true collection chamber, rather, any drainage will freely leak from the distal end of the valve.
 Thus, the Heimlich valve is not the system of choice for patients with significant drainage.

 Three-Compartment System.
 Again, these are the most commonly used systems.
 They should be positioned below the patient’s chest at all times.
 The nurse is responsible for monitoring the three compartments: collection chamber, water seal, and suction.
 As discussed above, the nurse will simply document the drainage any drainage that collects in the collection chamber.